Exopy/i3py/docs/source/dev_guide/drivers/channels_subsystems.rst

 keyword arguments and propagate the call the parent driver.
 For the third method the call is simply forwarded on the parent.

-The default behaviour is well fitted for VISA messaged based instrument when the channel id is part of the command as in this case things work out the box.
+The default behaviour is well fitted for VISA message based instruments when the channel id is part of the command as in this case things work out the box.
 The user simply has to indicate where to format the channel id, as illustrated in the above example.
 For instrument that requires first the